ykaravas/Cryptography_Projects/rsa_ykaravas/README.md

 the program will run on loop until exit command is executed.

+**Functions**

+Core Functions:

+Extended Euclidian GCD: extendedEuclidianGCD
+Miller Rabin Primality test: isPrime
+Miller Rabin helper function: millerRabin
+Miller Rabin helper function: powr
+Pollard factorization helper function: PRFactor Pollard factorization main function: findP BlumBlumShub class constructor: BBS
+BlumBlumShub function to calculate bits: calcBits BlumBlumShub function to generate N: generateGroupN BlumBlumShub function used internally to get prime: getPrime BlumBlumShub function to generate random prime: next Fast Exponentiation: fastExponentiation
+Public Key Generator: publicKeyGen
+Private Key Generator: privateKeyGen
+Encryption function: encrypt
+Decryption function: decrypt
+Main execution loop: main

+Helper Functions:

+File Reader: readFile
+Helper function to allow strings: convertChar2Long Helper function to allow strings: convertLong2Char Unit test execution function: unitTests

+Obsolete Functions:

+Brute Force Factorization Helper function: findFactor (no longer used) Brute Force Factorization Helper function: bruteForce (no longer used) Brute Force Factoring: brute_force_exec (no longer used) Regular GCD: gcd (no longer used)

 **Description**

 The first command that should be run is "gen" which stands for generate.
-The user will then be prompted to either opt to use the prime numbers located in the config/gen.txt file by typing 'c', or to use random pairs of primes located in config/primes.txt.
-Program will then check to make sure the numbers are in fact prime.
+The user will then be prompted to either opt to use the prime numbers located in the config/gen.txt file by typing 'c', to use random pairs of primes located in config/primes.txt or to generate random primes using the BlumBlumShub algorithm.
 At this stage, both Alice and Bob will be independently be generating their public and private keys.
 These keys are generated using the publicKeyGen and privateKeyGen functions which both take as input the two prime numbers, p and q, the modulo, which is (p-1)(q-1) and the address of the public key (to write to it); Of course the privateKeyGen